5 Competitor’s Analysis Framework for Effective Analysis

 • Bargaining Power of Buyers: The strength of your customers to drive down your prices.

-• The Threat of New Entry: The ease with which new competitors can enter the market if they see that you are making good profits and driving your prices down.
+• The Threat of New Entry: The ease with which new competitors can enter the market.

-• The Threat of New Substitution: The extent to which different products and services can be used in place of your own.
+• The Threat of New Substitution: The extent to which different products and services can fulfill the same need as your offerings.

-• Helps you in adjusting the ongoing business strategies
+• Helps you adjust the ongoing business strategies based on competitive pressures.

-• You can pay attention to the all-around development of your business.
+• Helps you pay attention to the all-round development of your business.

-Strategic Group Analysis looks at players’ positions in a competitive environment.
-Along with that, it also looks after the underlying factors that affect a company’s profitability and the competitive dynamics of the industry.
+Strategic Group Analysis examines players’ positions in a competitive environment.
+It looks after the underlying factors that affect a company’s profitability and the competitive dynamics of the industry.
+This framework categorizes companies into strategic groups based on shared characteristics that affect their market behavior and performance.

-These dimensions differentiate players into strategic groups and must be chosen with respect to industry structure, profitability factors, and the project issues being addressed.
+These dimensions differentiate players into strategic groups and must be chosen considering industry structure, profitability factors, and the project issues being addressed.

-Strategic groups can be created based on many parameters such as specialization, brand identification, market pull and push, product quality, technological positions, vertical integration, cost position, price policy, and more.
+Strategic groups can be created based on various parameters such as specialization, brand identification, market pull and push, product quality, technological positions, vertical integration, cost position, price policy, and more.

 • This framework is usually used to analyze sales and marketing strategies.